petergombos/cantrip/README.md

 ## Who is it for?
 It's mainly aimed towards small projects and weekend hacking.
 Note that it's not finished yet and is not at all scalable.

+## More examples
+You can find more examples and use cases in the [examples folder](https://github.com/kriekapps/cantrip/tree/master/examples).

 ## License